-WISE (World Knowledge-Informed Semantic Evaluation)~\citep{niu2025wise} is a benchmark designed to evaluate factuality hallucinations in T2I tasks through complex prompts.
-It addresses factuality hallucinations across three core domains: natural sciences, spatiotemporal reasoning, and cultural knowledge.
-The benchmark comprises 1,000 evaluation prompts spanning 25 subfields.
-These prompts originate from diverse sources: educational materials, encyclopedias, common sense Q\&A datasets, and LLM synthetic data.
-Human annotators optimize and extend the prompts to ensure clarity, complexity, and unambiguous real-world answers.
-For evaluation, WISE introduces the WiScore metric, which calculates a weighted sum of three GPT-4o-assigned dimension scores: consistency, realism, and aesthetic quality.
-This multi-dimensional approach provides a semantically rich assessment of image generation.
+WISE (World Knowledge-Informed Semantic Evaluation)~\citep{niu2025wise} evaluates factuality hallucinations in T2I tasks using complex prompts across natural sciences, spatiotemporal reasoning, and cultural knowledge.
+It contains 1,000 prompts spanning 25 subfields, sourced from educational materials, encyclopedias, common sense Q\&A datasets, and LLM-generated data.
+Human annotators refine the prompts for clarity, complexity, and unambiguous real-world answers.
+Evaluation uses the WiScore metric, a weighted sum of GPT-4o-assigned scores for consistency, realism, and aesthetic quality, providing a semantically rich assessment of image generation.

 GenAI-Bench~\citep{li2024evaluating} is a T2I benchmark with 1,600 manually constructed text prompts, covering common hallucination types such as attributes, spatial relations, and actions.
 GenAI-Bench also introduces complex real-world scenarios involving counting, comparisons, and textual negation.
 All prompts are refined with the assistance of GPT.
 Evaluation combines human scoring with VQAScore metric.
 VQAScore quantifies image-text consistency by computing the probability of a ``Yes'' response from a VQA model to the question ``Does this figure show ‘\{text\}’?''.
-VQAScore exhibits higher correlation with human than CLIPScore on GenAI-Bench, validating its effectiveness for hallucination assessment. \textbf{Summary of T2I Hallucination Benchmarks.} Based on the overview of existing T2I hallucination benchmarks, several key development trends can be identified.
-First, benchmark development has shifted from focusing solely on faithfulness hallucinations to include factuality hallucinations.
-For example, T2I-FactualBench~\citep{huang2024t2i} covers hallucinations involving both visual realism and established world knowledge.
+VQAScore exhibits higher correlation with human than CLIPScore on GenAI-Bench, validating its effectiveness for hallucination assessment.

+\textbf{Summary of T2I Hallucination Benchmarks.} Recent evolution in T2I benchmarks highlights three key trends.
+First, the scope has broadened from semantic faithfulness to external factuality, evaluating adherence to both prompt constraints and world knowledge (\emph{e.g.}, T2I-FactualBench~\cite{huang2024t2i}).
 Second, the involvement of LLMs enables automated benchmark construction.
 In HRS-Bench~\citep{bakr2023hrs}, text prompts are generated based on templates first and then expanded by GPT.
-Third, leveraging VLMs facilitates fine-grained evaluation.
-TIFA v1.0~\citep{Hu2023TIFAAA} employs VQA models to detect object-level and attribute-level hallucinations.
+Third, leveraging VLMs facilitates fine-grained evaluation, exemplified by TIFA v1.0~\citep{Hu2023TIFAAA}, which employs VQA models to detect object- and attribute-level hallucinations.